-Charles Teenie Harris from Pittsburgh USA, is now acknowledged as not only one of the great photographers of his generation, but his documentation of the daily lives of African Americans over several decades in a collection comprising over 80,000 photographs, is quite simply unique.
+Charles ‘Teenie’ Harris from Pittsburgh USA, is now acknowledged as one of the great photographers of his generation.
+His documentation of the daily lives of African American women and men in a collection of some 80,000 photographs, is quite simply unique.

 His entire collection is now curated by the Carnegie Museum of Art.

-By the late 1970s Harris’s contributions began to ebb and he eventually entered into a management deal with a local entrepreneur named Dennis Morgan,who was subsequently sued by Harris for non payment of royalties from Morgans commercial operation of “The Pittsburgh Courier Photographic Archive”.
+By the late 1970s Harris’s contributions began to ebb and he eventually entered into a management deal with a local entrepreneur named Dennis Morgan.
+Harris subsequently sued Morgan for non payment of royalties.

-However Morgans licensing of Harris’s work to the Corbis Archive finally brought worldwide attention and in 1991 The Pennsylvania Historical and Museum Commission recognised Harris’s work as an “Outstanding contribution made to the documentation of the African American Community in Pittsburgh.”
+However Morgans licensing of Harris’s work to the Corbis Archive finally brought worldwide attention.
+In 1991 The Pennsylvania Historical and Museum Commission recognized Harris’s work as an “Outstanding contribution made to the documentation of the African American Community in Pittsburgh.”